What they do

 Education and training

 To become a community worker you usually need to gain a qualification in community services, community development or social sciences.

 You can also become a community worker by studying a degree in community services, community development or social science.
-Most universities in Western Australia offer relevant courses.
+Some universities in Western Australia offer relevant courses.
 Contact the universities you are interested in for more information.